A system administrator backs up the full vRealize Automation installation on a regular basis.

 Use these guidelines to plan backups:

-When you back up a complete system, back up all instances of the vRealize Automation appliance, and databases as near simultaneously as possible, preferably within seconds.
+When you back up a complete system, back up the Identity Appliance, all instances of the vRealize Appliance, and databases at the same time.

 Back up all databases at the same time.

-Back up the virtual appliance load balancer at the same time you back up the vRealize Automation appliance.
+Back up the virtual appliance load balancer at the same time you back up the Identity Appliance.

-Create a backup of instances of the vRealize Automation appliance when you update certificates.
+Create a backup of instances of the vRealize Appliance when you update certificates.